TosbackCgusBridge-Bot/CGUs-versions/Bing/Privacy Policy.md

 When a Microsoft site or service collects age information, it will block users under 13 or obtain consent from a parent or guardian before their child can use it.

-When consent is granted, the child’s account is treated much like any other account, including being able to communicate with other users.
+When consent is granted, the child's account is treated much like any other account, including being able to communicate with other users.

 Parents can change or revoke consent as described in this privacy statement.

-When a Microsoft site or service collects age information, it will either block users under 13 or will ask them to provide consent from a parent or guardian before they can use it.We will not knowingly ask children under 13 to provide more information than is necessary to provide the service.
+When a Microsoft site or service collects age information, it will either block users under 13 or will ask them to provide consent from a parent or guardian before they can use it.
+We will not knowingly ask children under 13 to provide more information than is necessary to provide the service.

-When consent is granted, the child’s account is treated much like any other account.
+When consent is granted, the child's account is treated much like any other account.
 The child may have access to communication services like e-mail, instant messaging and online message boards and may be able to communicate freely with other users of all ages.

 Parents can change or revoke the consent choices previously made, and review, edit or request the deletion of their children's personal information.
-For example parents can visit their Microsoft account, and click on “Permissions".
+For example, parents can visit their Microsoft account and click on "Permissions".

 Display of AdvertisingAdvertising